aspose-slides/Aspose.Slides-API-References/content/cpp/english/aspose.slides/shapecollection/addaudioframecd/_index.md

 ---
 title: AddAudioFrameCD()
 second_title: Aspose.Slides for C++ API Reference
-description: Adds an AudioFrame with CD to the end of collection.
+description: Creates a new audio frame linked to a CD track and adds it to the end of the shape collection.
 type: docs
 weight: 235
 url: /aspose.slides/shapecollection/addaudioframecd/